software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 - `hintTextColor` - The search hint text color.
 (Android only)
 - `headerIconColor` - The search and close icon color shown in the header.
 (Android only)
 - `shouldShowHintSearchIcon` - Show the search hint icon when search bar is focused.
 (Android only)
+- `ref` - A React ref to imperatively modify search bar.

+Allowed imperative actions on search bar are:

+- `focus` - Function to focus on search bar. (iOS only)
+- `blur` - Function to remove focus from search bar. (iOS only)
+- `clearText` - Function to clear text in search bar. (iOS only)
+- `toggleCancelButton` - Function toggle cancel button display near search bar. (iOS only)

 Below is a list of properties that can be set with `ScreenStackHeaderConfig` component: